 Injectable facial fillers provide a non-surgical option to soften facial wrinkles and restore volume associated with aging.
 For more details on the Juvederm line of products click here.

 The York Plastic Surgery Centre is a participating provider of the Brilliant Distinctions rewards program.
 At your furst botox or filler appointment, we can sign you up as a member where you will earn points on select Allergan products that will save you money on future procedures.
 For example, at our clinic if you reveive a treatment on 1-2 treatment areas, you will receive 200 points that will save you $20 on your next visit.
 For more information about Brilliant Distinctions rewards program, visit www.BrilliantDistinctions.ca

 Advanced Skin Care

-Dr. Andrade offers several excellent skin care lines and scar treatments including the SkinMedica line of excellent moisturizers, sunscreens, and gentle peels, and the Biophora line which is an established Canadian firm.
-These skin systems are only offered through medical clinics.
-They are comprehensive enough to treat a variety of common skin problems like oiliness, dry skin, and age-related changes, yet relatively easy to use.
+Dr. Andrade offers the SkinMedica line of skin care products including moisturizers, sunscreens, gentle peels and scar gel.
+They are used to treat a variety of common skin problems like oiliness, dry skin, and age-related changes, yet relatively easy to use.
 Most people will spend under 5 minutes per day.
 We offer medical-grade skin peels to complement the daily skin care regimen.
 Peels can usually be performed in about 30-40 minutes in the clinic, and there is no downtime.
 Call our office to book your complementary consultation!

 Operations performed at the facility are done on an out-patient basis with in home nursing care as needed.
 Patients requiring more complex surgeries stay overnight at the hospital.